 Brennen Bearnes

-I’m Brennen.
-Since 2019, I’ve been a member of the Release Engineering team at
+Since 2019, I’ve been a member of the Release Engineering team at the

-the Wikimedia Foundation.
-We provide the tools and services that enable
+Wikimedia Foundation.
+We provide the Wikimedia movement with tools and

-software development for the Wikimedia movement, deploy the code that runs
+services to enable software development, deploy the code that runs Wikipedia,

 Employment